 When there is a rule for a parent process and the executable for this parent process has been changed (e.g. after update), then Firewall prompts you to reconfirm the rule and approve further launched of applications by this parent process.

 8.3.3.
 Network Interfaces

-On the Interfaces page you can select a rule set to use for filtering packets transmitted through different network interfaces.
+On the Interfaces page you can select a rule set to use for filtering packets transmitted through different network interfaces installed on your computer.